LeonidMem/DialogsAddonsManager/README.md

 # DialogsAddonsManager
-Addon for DialogsM, which allows you to disable and enable any other addon.
+Addon for **DialogsM**, which allows you to disable and enable any other addon.